 A newly refurbished Assembly Hall would provide an inspiring environment for our students to create, perform and exhibit.
 Over a quarter of the school’s student population responded to a survey about the renovation project, and 59% agreed that the arts should be a primary use for the hall.

-It would also answer an increasing demand for a low-cost space for the wider local community to access and engage with.
-Camden, our local authority, has significant levels of deprivation, and 47% of our student body qualify for pupil premium funding.
+It would also answer an increasing demand (which our recent survey shows has grown since the pandemic) for a low-cost space for the wider local community to access and engage with cultural, heritage and community offers, and 40% of our student body qualify for pupil premium funding.

 …art show hall and a place for bands and plays to take place